rljacobson/lorislib/notes.md

 # Unimplemented / Partially Implemented

+## `Blank*` pattern variables

+The current scheme for fix-ups is not adequate to correctly parse named `Blank*` expressions.
+We can parse them to an intermediate, `NamedBlankSequence` say, and then transform that expression, but fix-ups are applied before the expression is completely parsed.
+The fix is probably to do the fix-ups by walking the tree.

 ## SequenceHold

 If a grandparent has attribute `SequenceHold`, for example, that affects how the expression is evaluated.
 This